boudra/moboudra.com/posts/laziness-software-development.md

 I still consider myself lazy, but in a different way.
 I don't want to spend Friday evenings debugging problems, I also don't want to spend hours manually testing an application because I fear a small change could break the whole thing.

 I'm not advocating to over engineer the codebase and obsess over code quality, at the end of the day, code is a means to an end and that end always takes priority in my opinion.
-Just be strategically lazy, and when possible, focus on reducing future effort, not current effort.
+Just be strategically lazy, when possible, focus on reducing future effort, not current effort.

 Take a moment to think about how you can improve the codebase for your future self and everyone else working on it, not just about how to implement the current thing by doing the bare minimum.